fjzink/kissmetrics-frontend-interview/README.md

 There are scripts to run the development server and to create an optimized production build.

 To start the development server run the `start` script:

 ```
 yarn start
 ```

-To create a production build of the react app, run the `build` script:
+To create a production build of the react app run the `build` script:

 ```
 yarn build